dmeyers83/Text-Info-Systems-Project/README.md

 ## Query Results

 The query results will return a 250 word limit summary of the most relevant sentences obtained from the job postings.
+The relevance of sentences are based on the [TextRank algorithm](https://arxiv.org/abs/1602.03606).

 <p align="center">
 <img src="./static/summary.png" width="700">